 If the denial is for Social Security Disability Insurance (SSDI), the claimant will have to appeal the denial within 60 days from receiving their denial letter.
 The Social Security Administration has very specific guidelines in place for handling denial appeals, and claimants are also guaranteed the right to representation when they are seeking their benefits.
 Our San Diego bad faith insurance attorneys can help you navigate this process.

 Proving Insurance Bad Faith in Disability Claim Denials

 It can be difficult for the average person to prove insurance bad faith has occurred following a disability claim.
-A claimant has a right to file an appeal and request an explanation for the claim denial.
+A claimant has a right to file an appeal and requests an explanation for the claim denial.
 Once he or she exhausts these avenues, it’s time to turn to other options.

 When an insurance company acts in bad faith, a policyholder may be able to pursue legal recourse against the company to demand fair payment on a claim, as well as accrued interest and possibly punitive damages.
 Doing so requires the guidance of a denied disability or San Diego workers’ compensation insurance attorney.
 At Dawson & Rosenthal, P.C. our sole practice is bad faith insurance law.
 We readily identify instances of bad faith dealing and hold the responsible parties accountable for their actions.
 Contact us to discuss your legal options in a free initial consultation with a disability insurance lawyer today.